alcarbone/S5P_SISR_Toolbox/README.md

 ```

 ## Test the algorithms
-The main file is called _Main_SR_Benchmark.py_ from which it is possible to choose the configuration to test the algorithms with.
+For all versions, the main file is always called _Main_SR_Benchmark.py_ from which it is possible to choose the configuration to test the algorithms with.
 From this file the script _SR_algorithms.py_ is called and all algorithms are tested.

 When the variable _results_ is true, i.e.,
 ```